 Two-part chemically curing inks (based on polyurethane isocyanate reactions)

 It also has food grade and environmentally friendly inks.

-The process of Flexographic printing comprises of two phases
+The process of Flexographic printing comprises two phases

-Prepress: It is the initial phase which is carried out to get everything ready before the job is done.
-It starts with plate making where the stamp making design is transferred which is known as plate.
+Prepress: It is the initial phase that is carried out to get everything ready before the job is done.
+It starts with plate making where the stamp-making design is transferred which is known as a plate.
 These plates are normally created to correspond with one design and one particular color.
-An overlay of a number of plates complete a single printing process.
-These plates are fitted to on printing cylinder which has a mounting tape covering it.
+An overlay of a number of plates completes a single printing process.
+These plates are fitted to on printing cylinder which has mounting tape covering it.
 The accuracy of the placed plate on the sleeve plays a major role in perfect output.
 There are both manual and automatic mounting machines available for this process.
-The ink is prepared by ink kitchen takes care of mixing colors to create spot colors.
-Spot colors are independent by-products of process colors CMYK to create a pantone shade.
+The ink is prepared by the ink kitchen takes care of mixing colors to create spot colors.
+Spot colors are independent by-products of process colors CMYK to create a Pantone shade.
 The sleeves, ink, doctor blades, anilox rolls are moved to the printing department.

 The above picture showing the Flexographic Printing Principle.